Auto Repair Negligence a Factor in Accidents & Road Fatalities

 • Engine failure

-An automotive service business or car dealership may be liable for faulty repairs or maintenance that results in an accident, and causes damage and injury.
+An automotive service business or car dealership may be liable for faulty repairs or maintenance.
+Such negligence results in accidents, and causes damage and injuries.
 Common types of defective mechanical work may include:

 • Failing to sufficiently repair broken or worn parts